pi3141/auHasard/README.md

 ## 3rd party

+Many thanks to catdad and kimeiga.

-* Thanks to catdad for the fun animation canvas-confetti : https://github.com/catdad/canvas-confetti
+* For the fun animation canvas-confetti : https://github.com/catdad/canvas-confetti

-* and also to kimeiga for the simple classless css framework bahunya : https://github.com/kimeiga/bahunya
+* and for the simple classless css framework bahunya : https://github.com/kimeiga/bahunya

 ## License
 The WTFPL is applying only on my work.